Practice Presumptuous with Flashcards, Spelling and Quizzes

 The adjective 'presumptuous' can trace its etymological roots to the Latin word 'praesumptuosus,' which means 'arrogant' or 'overstepping.'
 In English, it emerged in the late Middle Ages, preserving the sense of someone displaying an overconfident or overly assertive demeanor.
 'Presumptuous' individuals are often seen as taking liberties or making assumptions without proper justification or evidence, which can lead to perceptions of arrogance or audacity.
 The term underscores the idea that such behavior exceeds what is considered appropriate or acceptable, suggesting a level of confidence or assertiveness that may not be warranted.

-Find the meaning of presumptuous:
+Find the correct meaning of the adjective presumptuous:

 Try Again!